|

 forms they may have you fill out can be found

-travel or live anywhere in the world.
+another country.
 You should also keep in mind

 that it is rumored that the U.S. makes it very difficult later to try to